-...including growing numbers of early career researchers across all grants with dedicated support from our increasing investment in fellowships and pilot grants
+...including growing numbers of early career researchers across all grants

 3 Strengthening the research community

 We have a proud history of supporting research careers.
 Many of the UK's leading blood cancer researchers credit support from Blood Cancer UK as an instrumental factor in their career success - and the subsequent positive impact their research has had for people with blood cancer.